newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/landlord-registration-update.md

   [](https://docs.google.com/document/d/1IeptNehcZTOpnzHWcZgm8LqtJaYqraxWHqH9f1yoZN4/edit)Note: a version of this task is available to Poppies, but in the roadmap
 filename: landlord-registration-update
-name: Update Your Landlord Registration
+name: Register as a Landlord
 industryIds: []
 sectorIds:
   - real-estate
 icon: update-purple.svg
 urlSlug: landlord-registration-update
 summaryDescriptionMd: >-
-  If you own a one- or two-unit residential rental, you must update your landlord registration when you:
+  If you are renting out a one- or two-unit residential property, you must register as a landlord with your municipal or town clerk.
+You need to submit a new application form each time you:

   * Have a new tenant moving in, and/or